EQST 014 Wondo Genet

 Haile Selassie had a lodge here, now part of the hotel, and the waters are reputed to have curative properties.
 The hot water comes gushing out of the rocks and one can stand underneath, getting a natural hydro massage.
 There is also a naturally heated swimming pool.
 The scenery around the lodge is hilly and Juniper forested.
 While most visitors may prefer to relax around the spa, there are some very good walks in the hills, with plenty of bird life – the endemic Yellow-fronted Parrot, the Black-headed Forest Oriole and the Golden-backed Woodpecker can easily be seen, along with the Redwing Starling, Grosbeak Weaver, Mountain Wagtail and Black Roughwing Swallow – and wildlife – colobus and vervet monkeys, anubis baboon and bushbuck.

-Spectacular sunsets can be seen from the terrace outside the bar, with a great view of Lake Awassa.
+Spectacular sunsets can be seen from the terrace outside the bar, with a great view of Lake Hwassa.

 Day 2: More relaxation, or forest walks.
 After taking lunch in the hotel, we return to Addis Ababa.
-We will take a stop at the Bekele Molla hotel on the shores of Lake Langano, and arrive in Addis Ababa late afternoon.
+We can take a stop at Sabana Resort on the shores of Lake Langano or at one of the restaurants in Batu (formerly Zwai) and arrive in Addis Ababa late afternoon.